 - Grid with Text

 Even if you have another program you already use, I highly encourage you to give the free trial a shot to see how PicMonkey compares to what you are currently using.
-You won’t know unless you take it for a test drive, and this repurposing overview is the perfect opportunity to see the basics of how it works.
+You won’t know unless you take it for a test drive, and this repurposing tutorial is the perfect opportunity to see the basics of how it works.

 Make sure you have your latest product photo pulled up and your PicMonkey trial all ready to go.

 I used the tips that I wrote in the Natural Product Photography (without Natural Light) post to take my photos and then uploaded them to the Photos program on my iMac to do some basic edits.

 To prepare the photo for use in my marketing plan, I have already:

 - Removed any dust and distractions with the eraser tool

 - Copied lighting adjustments from a previous product photo

 - Pasted the lighting adjustments into my current product photo (so that they all match)

 Are you ready to turn your hobby into a business?